Active Measurement: Efficient Estimation at Scale: Conclusions, Limitations, Future Work

 \begin{ack}

 We thank Maria C. T. D. Belotti for helpful discussions and contributing the algorithm to estimate bird counts from radar data.
-This work is supported in part by NSF grants \#2406687, \#2329927, and \#2210979.
+We also thank Jody Dole for kindly granting permission to use the sky and reeds photographs featured in our main experiment.
+This work is supported in part by NSF grants \#2504073, \#2406687, \#2329927, and \#2210979.

 \end{ack}

 {A\arabic{table}} {A\arabic{figure}}